 Neal Baer is a pediatrician and television writer who combines his passion for medicine and storytelling to challenge audiences’ views…

-A clinical professor of preventive medicine at the University of Southern California, Dr. Baer created Story Tours, a program that connects TV writers to community activists and former gang members, and lectures at medical schools, universities and healthcare conferences around the world on the power of storytelling to create social change.
-Dr. Baer lives in Los Angeles with his wife, Gerrie Smith, and his son Caleb, who was a gap year participant and is currently a student at Williams College.
+A clinical professor of preventive medicine at the University of Southern California, Neal created Story Tours, a program that connects TV writers to community activists and former gang members, and lectures at medical schools, universities and healthcare conferences around the world on the power of storytelling to create social change.
+Neal lives in Los Angeles with his wife, Gerrie Smith, and his son Caleb, who was a gap year participant and is currently a student at Williams College.

 - Fmr.
 Director, White House Fellows

 Gail Britton served as the National Director of College Democrats from 1989 to 1992 and then was recruited to create…

 Gail Britton served as the National Director of College Democrats from 1989 to 1992 and then was recruited to create White House Internship Program after President Clinton was elected.
 The internship program thrives today giving hundreds of young people every year a unique experience and the opportunity to provide worthy service at the epicenter of government.
 After setting up the intern program and directing it through its inaugural year, Gail was appointed Deputy Director of the President’s Commission on White House Fellowships, the nation’s premier public policy leadership program.
 Ms. Britton helped manage both the rigorous national selection process and the Fellows’ year-long experience of service at the highest levels of government.

 In 2006, Gail managed an educational fund-raising trek through Tanzania for the Pediatric AIDS Foundation, which included recruiting the participation of high-end donors, organizing site visits to Pediatric AIDS-funded projects in Tanzania, and supervising all aspects of the trek.